 The Lower Brain Makes You Doubt Your Desire For Recovery

-In the moments (or days, or weeks, or even months or years) when you feel like you don’t want to quit, it’s most likely because your lower brain – the part of your brain in charge of maintaining the habit – is driving your thought processes.
+In the moments (or the days, weeks, months or even years) when you feel like you don’t want to quit, it’s most likely because your lower brain—the part of your brain in charge of maintaining the habit—is driving your thought processes.
 Because the lower brain senses you need to binge, it will only remind you of positive aspects of your behavior, and point out the reasons why you should continue to do it.

 A good test to see that the wanting to binge thoughts are from the lower brain is to ask yourself how you feel after a binge.
 Do you regret it?
 Do you wish you could go back and make a different choice?
 Do you feel ashamed of your behavior?
 If the answer is yes to any of these questions, then it was never you that wanted to binge.
 If you truly wanted to binge, you wouldn’t have regret afterward; you would simply do it, enjoy it, and move on without being affected much at all.

 The problem is not that you don’t want to recover, it’s that sometimes the temptation of a binge takes over, and the lower brain temporarily convinces you that you don’t.
 Nothing is wrong with you because of this.
 It doesn’t mean you are weak or that you don’t have the ability to quit.
 It only means the lower brain and it’s motivational machinery and pleasure center are influencing your decisions, and you need to learn to put your higher brain back in charge.